From Signed Networks to Group Graphs: Group Graphs

 The next simplest closed semiwalks to consider are those of length two.
 These can be a walk which goes twice around a self-loop or these are semiwalks which visit a distinct neighbouring node and then return.
 In either case, these closed semiwalks have the form $(v,u,v)$ where at least one of $(u,v)$ or $(v,u)$ must be links in the original directed graph $\Dcal$, $(u,v)\in \Lcal$ or $(v,u) \in \Lcal$ (here $u=v$ is allowed but not necessary).
 Again, the first and last nodes are the same so this semiwalk is a closed semiwalk.
 The label of this closed semiwalk in a balanced group graph is the identity by \lemref{l:cswbggid} so $\linkmap(v,u) \times \linkmap(u,v)=e$ and thus $\linkmap(v,u) = [\linkmap(u,v)]^{-1}$.
 That is the label of any connected node pairs in the symmetrised graph must be the inverse of each other in a balanced group graph.
 As I use this result later, I will summarise it as follows. \begin{corollary}[Labels of reciprocated node pairs in balanced group graphs] The label of any linked node pairs in a balanced group graph must be the inverse of each other. \beq \linkmap((u,v)) = \big(\linkmap((u,v))\big)^{-1} \quad \text{if} \quad (u,v) \; \text{or} \; (v,u) \in \Lcal \, . \eeq \end{corollary} For example, in the two examples in \figref{f:ggex}, the reciprocated links between nodes $2$ and $3$ are not labelled by a group element and its inverse so these group graphs cannot be balanced.
 On the other hand, the same pair of reciprocated links in the balanced groups graphs of \figref{f:bggex} do satisfy this criteria.

 The same reasoning means that multiedges in the same direction in a balanced group graph must all have the same label.

-Note that equivalent work on groups graphs under the voltage graph and gain graph names sometimes demand that reciprocated edges carry link labels which are inverses of one another. \tsecomment{(CITE EXAMPLES)} While necessary for a balanced group graph, this is neither necessary restriction for a general group graph nor desirable.
+Note that equivalent work on groups graphs under the group labelling name \cite{ES79}, voltage graph name \citet{GA73}, the gain graph name \citet{Z89} or for the topic of graph synchronisation always demand that reciprocated edges carry link labels which are inverses of one another\footnote{For instance, for voltage graphs this has been required since the first paper, see condition C1 on page 943 of \citet{GA73}.
+For a group labelled graph see equation (2) of \cite{AF19}.
+For gain graphs this condition is in the first paragraph of section 5 in \citet{Z89}.
+The condition appears not to have been relaxed as shown (at the time of writing) in the following informal summaries: \href{https://en.wikipedia.org/wiki/Voltage_graph}{voltage graph article on Wikipedia}, the \href{https://mathworld.wolfram.com/VoltageGraph.html}{voltage graph article on Mathworld}, and the \href{https://en.wikipedia.org/wiki/Gain_graph}{Wikipedia article on gain graphs}.}.

+While necessary for a balanced group graph, this is neither a necessary restriction for a general group graph nor a desirable one.
 For instance, in social networks, it is quite possible for a pair of people to report links with each other in some survey but they could have different view about the positive or negative nature of that association.
 Here, the link labels on a group graph are unconstrained.